dbomoto/Tailwind-Editor/README.md

 - Unsplash API.
 - Buy me a coffee.
 - Advertise that i am looking for a job.
+- Update liveview script for tailwindcss 3.0 and delete unecessary files
+- Update score of each tailwind utility to affect completion algo
+- Adjust editor completions to read only the beginning of the value not the whole value itself.
+- Update tailwind config for 3.0
+- Update css generation of tailwind 3.0

 ### FEATURES TO ADD
 - user can add custom classes using the @apply directive